oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/hl7-inspector/hl7-inspector.md

 ## Task 4:  Enable Message Sender and Message Receiver Panes

 1. In the HL7 Inspector toolbar, locate the Send/Receive icons.
+2. Click the Message Sender icon and Click the Message Receiver icon.
     ![hl7-sender-reciever](images/hl7-sender-reciever.png)
-2. Click the Message Sender icon.
-3. Click the Message Receiver icon.
-4. Verify that both panes appear at the bottom of the application window.
+3. Verify that both panes appear at the bottom of the application window.

     > **Note:** These panes allow you to simulate sending and receiving HL7 messages.